yikeke/docs-dm/en/test/dm-worker-test.md

 ---
-title: DM-worker Introduction
+title: DM-worker Introduction FOR TEST
 summary: Learn the features of DM-worker.
 category: reference
 ---

-# DM-worker Introduction
+# DM-worker Introduction FOR TEST

 DM-worker is a tool used to replicate data from MySQL/MariaDB to TiDB.
-You can also see [DM-worker FOR TEST](test/dm-worker-test.md).

 It has the following features: